hashirm1/dbify-my-pdf/README.md

-# PDF to MongoDB Converter
+# PDF to MongoDB/JSON Converter

-A tool that extracts structured data from PDFs based on keyword patterns and stores it in MongoDB.
+A tool that extracts structured data from PDFs based on keyword patterns and stores it in MongoDB or JSON files.

 ## Features

 - Extract structured data from PDF files based on customizable keyword patterns
 - Process single or multiple PDFs from a directory
-- Store extracted data in MongoDB collections
+- Store extracted data in MongoDB collections or JSON files
 - Flexible pattern matching for various data formats
+- No MongoDB required when using JSON output mode

 ## Installation